mkwlee/demento/Readme.md

 // through the android studio.
 ```

+## bugs and issues

+- **The daily reminder feature is not working properly.** user has to first pick a specific day to set the reminder.

 ## Notes and comments about version 0.2 of the app

 - **New design and more user friendly** - The app is now more user friendly and has a new design.
 New colors and fonts have been added.